blessinvarkey/musings/README.md

 4. Standardize language and grammar
 5. Make sure the data is on the same scale (e.g. either in cm or km)
 6. Make sure a column doesn’t include multiple features (e.g. temperature, cost, time all in one column!)
-7. Clean your data based on any outliers that may exist (points in dataset that lie at an abnormal distance from other values)
+7. Clean the data based on any outliers that may exist (points in dataset that lie at an abnormal distance from other values)
 8. Missing data needs to be handled

 ### Terminologies